metamot/opi5-busybox/README.md

     lsblk

+**:: OPI5+** (emmc is istalled vs microSD-card :: both are mmc-subsytem)

 lsblk**X**boot**X** - is emmc(!)

-For example "mmcblk1, mmcblk1p1, mmcblk1p2, mmcblk1boot0, , mmcblk1boot1".
+For example "mmcblk1, mmcblk1p1, mmcblk1p2, mmcblk1boot0, mmcblk1boot1".

 If you insert microSD-card then you can see something other like "mmcblk0".

+You need to know which device is e

 OPI5+ manual: